ywxt/ywxt.github.io/books/our-secret-base/src/chapter_5.md

 "Wait, how do we get out?" he asked, "The gatekeepers probably won't let us out."

 "Don"t worry.
 There's a place near the playground where we can climb out.
 I'll take you there now."

+Taking advantage of the night, the two quickly crossed the playground and arrived at the base of the wall that Ji Chunzao had mentioned.

+There was a circle of trees planted next to the school, with branches and leaves flourishing and extending over the wall in some places.
+Among them, a section of branches drooped down, providing a convenient way for someone to climb up.

+Ji Chunzao grabbed the branches and agilely climbed the wall in quick steps, showing a flexibility that seemed unnatural, clearly indicating she was experienced.

+Yan Jingxing tugged at the branches a few times to confirm their strength, then stepped on the wall to leverage himself and successfully climbed over.

+Next to the wall was the canopy of trees.
+He raised his arms to shield his face, avoiding being scratched by the branches.

+Dim streetlight struggled to penetrate the thick foliage overhead, casting the street outside the wall into a deep and mysterious atmosphere.

+He jumped down from the wall, landing on soft fallen leaves and soil.

+"By the way, you just moved here recently, right?"

+The girl who had landed on the ground stood up, clapped her hands, and turned to say to herself:

+"I'm a local, and at the same time I'll show you around the town.
+Although the shops are closed at night, the scenery is still beautiful."

+Her expression was so happy and sincere that Yan Jingxing swallowed the words "Quickly take me to confirm" that had come to his lips.

+...
+Anyway, tonight, he would be able to confirm whether her words were true or false.
+There was no need to rush.

+Yan Jingxing took a deep breath of the fresh night air, suddenly realizing the uniqueness of this evening.

+He had always been a good student, never violating the teachers' instructions or the school rules.
+However, today, he left the school in the late night, about to stroll the streets with a female classmate.

+Even Yan Jingxing himself, after coming to his senses, was surprised by his boldness, and this change happened so suddenly, unconsciously.

+Just now, the classmate who was the head of the students said that he was "led by Ji Chunzao," and perhaps that was true.

+Anyone who knew about it would realize his "fall" because originally only those irredeemable teenagers would do such things.

+However, their purpose was so pure that it resembled the naive fantasies of children who had not yet gone to school.

+"Then lead the way."

+Yan Jingxing shook his head, shaking off those confused thoughts.

+Since he had already come out, he might as well continue walking.

+"Sure~ Follow me."

+Ji Chunzao smiled and crooked her fingers to beckon him, taking the lead to leave this narrow street.

+"Don't go too far.
+We still need to come back."

+"Don't worry.
+I've got it."

+Leaving the quiet campus, departing from the tree-lined street, the glass windows of the buildings along the street reflected the cold white moonlight.
+The dim yellow streetlights spilled over the sidewalk and bus stop signs, while people and cars on the road appeared and disappeared vaguely.

+The boy and the girl walked in the night, like strolling in the dim underwater world untouched by sunlight.
+Shoulder to shoulder, they embarked on the journey to find extraterrestrials.